MONOGRID/libultrahdr-wasm/README.md

 WASM version of the [libultrahdr](https://github.com/google/libultrahdr) library.

-This library is primarly intended to be used in conjuction with the [gainmap-js](https://github.com/MONOGRID/gainmap-js) library which is, in turn, focused on providing an alternative lightweight HDR format for WebGL 3D Engines like (three.js)
+This library is primarily intended to be used in conjunction with the [gainmap-js](https://github.com/MONOGRID/gainmap-js) library which is, in turn, focused on providing an alternative lightweight HDR format for WebGL 3D Engines like (three.js)

 This library is provided "as-is" and not tested nor optimized for general use.